 Clearing perimeters are as follows: 10 feet clearing perimeter on the right and left sides, and 20 feet clearing perimeter in front and rear of the house, deck, and garage; 4 feet clearing perimeter along the left and right sides of the driveway.
+Requests to remove a tree outside the perimeter shall require an application to the Architectural Review Board for a variance specifying which trees will be affected.
 Stumps, debris, or other excess natural material shall not be stocked on the lot.

-Trees outside the clearing perimeter limits may be pruned of lower branches and/or diseased portions up to 20 feet in height or dead trees removed with approved permit.
+Trees outside the clearing perimeter limits may be pruned of lower branches and/or diseased portions up to 20 feet in height.
 Tree pruning shall not extend to trees beyond the owner's lot line.